-- Receipts must be raised for all cash income and issued where requested by the debtor.
-Only official receipts must be used. - Cancellation of receipts; where it is necessary to cancel a receipt, the word "cancelled" should be clearly written across the face of each copy.
-The cancelled receipt and counterfoil must be retained.
-Where this is not readily apparent, the reason for cancellation must be stated. - Amendment to receipts; amendments must be initialled. - Counterfoils; details of the amount of the counterfoils must be cross-referenced to the paying in slip and date of banking to facilitate the reconciliation process.
+• It is rare that cash is received, however if this is the case, receipts must be raised for all cash income and issued where requested by the debtor.
+Only official receipts must be used.

+- Cancellation of receipts; where it is necessary to cancel a receipt, the reasons for cancellation are recorded in the comments box on ProConnect - Counterfoils; details of the amount of the counterfoils must be cross-referenced to the paying in slip and date of banking to facilitate the reconciliation process.